 initialising Software SPI.

 Hardware SPI bus¶

-Hardware SPI is accessed via the machine.SPI class and has the same methods as software SPI above:
+The RP2040 has 2 hardware SPI buses which is accessed via the machine.SPI class and has the same methods as software SPI above:

 Software I2C bus¶

 Software I2C (using bit-banging) works on all output-capable pins, and is accessed via the machine.SoftI2C class: